1coderookie/BSB-LPB-LAN_EN/docs/chap10.md

 # 10. Reading Out New Parameter Telegrams
 If your heating system has parameters which aren't implemented in BSB-LAN yet, you can help us to make BSB-LAN even better.
 For that you have to use the serial monitor of the ArduinoIDE and read out the specific telegram / command ID of each parameter including the different options (if available).
 Here are some instructions and explanations how to do it, please read it completely before you start.

-Before we start with the procedure, first we have a look at the structure of the BSB data telegrams:
+Before we start with the procedure of reading out, first we have a look at the structure of the BSB data telegrams:
 Byte 1: always 0xDC (start of telegram)
 Byte 2: source device (0x00 = heating system, 0x06 = room device 1, 0x07 = room device 2, 0x0A = display, 0x7F = all) plus 0x80
 Byte 3: destination device (same values as source)